CodeYourFuture/fundamentals-blockly/exercises/button_variables_consolidation.md

 1. When the user clicks `add animal`, the following should happen.
 If the text input is "sheep", the number displayed in the `<span id="sheep_count">` should increase by one.

-2. When the user clicks `add animal`, the following should happen.
-If the text input is not "sheep", the number displayed in the `<span id="other_count">` should increase by one.
+2. When the user clicks `add animal` and the text input is not "sheep", then the following should happen: the number displayed in the `<span id="other_count">` should increase by one.